shitalluitel/SpellNepaliNumber/README.md

 pip install SpellNepaliNumber

 Working
-Just run SpellNepaliNumber in your terminal and its ready to go.
+Just run spellnepalinumber in your terminal and its ready to go.